hashgraph/hedera-services/docs/autorenew-feature.md

 - After handling a transaction, Hedera Services will search within the next `autorenew.numberOfEntitiesToCheck` for upto `autorenew.maxNumberOfEntitiesToRenew` entities that expired then try to renew these entities.

 ## Implementation
-Hedera Services will perform a circular scanning of entities, meaning after we reach the last entity in the system, we will go back scanning from the first entity in the system.
+Hedera Services will perform a circular scanning of entities, meaning after we reach the last entity in the ledger, we will go back scanning from the first entity in the ledger.

 When trying to renew an entity:
 1. Calculate the fee to extend the entity's `expirationTime` for another `autoRenewPeriod`.
 2. If the `autoRenewAccount` of the entity has enough balance to cover this fee:
   - extend the entity's `expirationTime` for another `autoRenewPeriod`.
   - otherwise, translate the remaining balance of the `autoRenewAccount` into an extension, preferably proportional to the fee calculated in step 1, then extend accordingly.
-3. If the grace period also passes, delete the entity from the system.
+3. If the grace period also passes, permanently delete the entity from the ledger.

 For restart and reconnect: The last scanned entity must be in the state for synchronization.